robinrendle/robinrendle.com/notes/container-queries-and-typography.md

 I feel like we need a name for this era, when CSS started getting real good.
 There’s a clear cut off point somewhere in the Before Times and the period we live in now, The Great CSS-ing.
 Perhaps it started with flexbox, or when CSS Grid launched, maybe that’s when things began to really accelerate.
 But typography is no longer a series of cool hacks and instead now a fully fledged citizen in the browser as of 2023.
 Us web typographers can finally create the relationships that we’ve always needed: font-size, line-height, measure.

-My endless grumbles have come to end.
+My endless grumbles have come to an end.